Senvr/RetardedWalle2/README.md

 ## How?
 This is operated with:
-1 servo (Tower Pro SG90 Analog Servo)
+* 1 servo (Tower Pro SG90 Analog Servo)
-Ultrasonic Sensor (HC-SR04)
+* 1 Ultrasonic Sensor (HC-SR04)
-Play-Doh cup
+* 1 Play-Doh cup
-Blood of the damned
+* 5 shitloads of wires
-Coffee and 3 AM powerblasts
+* 400 metric fuckloads of coffee and 3 AM powerblasts

 Note: Parts can be found [Here](https://www.amazon.com/Freenove-Processing-Oscilloscope-Voltmeter-Components/dp/B06X3V84PV)